ambuilding/Spyder/medium/readme.md

 - Filter the responses
   - Filter out responses that are older than 30 days
   - Filter out responses that have less than a minimum number of recommendations
-  - by the number of recommendatins
+  - by the number of recommendations
   - It measures the same thing as claps, but it doesn't take duplicates into account.

 	response = / payload / value /